valerio94w/ADM-Hw3-Group4/README.md

 This repository contains the Homework 3 of Algorithmic Methods of Data Mining Academic year 2018–2019 from group 4 formed by Valerio Antonini, Hafiz Muhammad Hassan and Francisca Alliende.

-Incoming, a summary of the files of this repository:
+Incoming, a summary of the files of this repository.
+To access the document, just press the link of the document name.

 ### 1. **[Homework_3.ipynb](http://nbviewer.jupyter.org/github/valerio94w/ADM-Hw3-Group4/blob/master/Homework_3.ipynb)**
 A Jupyter Notebook with the results of the analisys of Airbnb property listings and the search engines requested.